 Old Bullet: "Took customer orders and served food."

-From: Nurse → To: HR Coordinator / Customer Success
+From: Nurse to HR Coordinator or Customer Success

 Old Bullet: "Provided patient care and administered medication."